appdev-lessons/photogram-industrial-part-4/content.md

   </div>
 <% end %>
 ```
-{: mark_lines="10-30"}

-We made some changes to the kitchen sink example when we put it in our view template.
+We made some changes to the example when we put it in our view template.
 Those were as follows:

   - Put the entire card in a Bootstrap grid `"row"` with a margin bottom `mb` of 4 (to provide some vertical spacing), and `"col"` with a margin distance `md` of 6 and offset of 3 (to center it).
   - Removed the `sytle="width: 18rem;"` from the `"card"`, since that would have offset our centering.